Neurotech-Davis/Neurotech-Wiki/src/past_projects/hapticfeedback.md

 # Maximizing Learning Potential: An EEG-based Haptic Feedback BCI Solution for Improving Student Focus
+> Enhancing Focus with Brain-Computer Interfaces—Real-Time EEG-Based Study Assistance

 _Developed by Ayraman Bhatia, Grace Lim, Nhu Bui, Ramneek Chahil, Vraj Thakkar_

 _Mentored by Prakhar Sinha, Maitri Khanna, Jordan Ogbu Felix_

 This BCI was entered into the 2023 NeurotechX competition where it won 3rd place.
+This BCI project utilizes EEG technology with OpenBCI Cyton, Brainflow, and Arduino to detect loss of focus in students by monitoring brainwave patterns and providing real-time haptic feedback to help maintain concentration.

 ## What it does